Self Employed Nail Technician’s (Chair Rental) Contract (Own and Salon Clients)

-In many businesses, particularly those associated with hair and beauty, chair rental agreements, whereby the hairdresser, therapist or nail technician is self employed and pays a fee to a salon in order to use their premises and equipment, are popular.
+In many businesses, particularly those associated with hair or beauty treatments, chair rental agreements are popular.
+Under such arrangements, the hairdresser, beauty therapist or nail care technician is a self employed sole trader and pays a fee to a salon in order to use their premises and equipment.

-This Self employed Nail Technician (Chair Rental) Agreement is designed for use by a salon engaging a self-employed nail technician whereby the salon allows the technician to use the salon’s equipment and premises.
+This Self Employed Nail Technician's (Chair Rental) Contract (Own and Salon Clients) is designed for use by self-employed nail care technicians in order to use the equipment and premises of a salon.

-The document is written in such a way that there is a clear distinction between the technician’s clients and the salon’s clients.
-In addition, the technician is prevented from soliciting the salon’s clients.
-Optional elements within the contract allow this provision to be ‘softened’ or ‘toughened’ as appropriate.
+This Self Employed Nail Care Technician's (Chair Rental) Contract (Own and Salon Clients) is written in such a way that there is a clear distinction between the nail care technician’s clients and the salon’s clients.
+In addition, the nail care technician is prevented from soliciting the salon’s clients.
+The template favours the salon in that it does not also include any prohibition on the salon from soliciting the nail care technician’s clients.

-This agreement aims to reduce the risk that the technician might be deemed to be a de-facto employee of the salon rather than a self-employed contractor.
-However, whether he is treated by HMRC, an employment tribunal, or any other body, as self-employed will depend not only on what is contained in his contract but also on all other circumstances: those circumstances will include the way in which the contract is implemented, and the conduct of the technician, the salon and any person engaged by the technician to do any of the work for the technician, and all related arrangements between them.
+This template aims to minimise any risk that the nail care technician might be deemed to be a de-facto employee of the salon rather than a sole trader who is a self-employed contractor.
+However, whether they are treated as self-employed by HMRC, an employment tribunal, or any other body, will depend not only on what is contained in his contract but also on all other circumstances.
+Those circumstances will include the way in which the contract is implemented, and the conduct of the nail care technician, the salon and any person engaged by the nail care technician to do any of the work for the nail care technician, and all related arrangements between them.

 HMRC provides some guidance on its website about self-employment.
-Its decisions as to whether someone is self-employed are often based on a “balancing exercise” in which it gives weightings to various factors.
+Its decisions as to whether someone is a sole trader who is self-employed are often based on a “balancing exercise” in which it gives weightings to various factors.
 However, neither the HMRC guidance nor case law are sufficiently precise to enable anyone to predict how in any particular case the “balancing exercise” would be carried out or what HMRC’s conclusion will be about that particular case.
-For that reason we recommend that you and the technician take professional employment law, tax, and NIC advice in relation to the particular circumstances before you decide to use or adapt this template.
+For that reason, we recommend that, whether you are a salon or nail care technician, you take professional employment law, tax, and NIC advice in relation to your particular circumstances before you decide to use or adapt this template.

-This agreement is suitable to use only where the nail technician is a self-employed individual but we have also included (in the Service Company Contractors subfolder) another version of this contract, the Nail Technician Chair Rental (Service Company) Contract where the technician instead operates through the mechanism of a personal service company.
-Please see the information page accompanying that version for guidance about tax, employment status, and IR35, where although the nail care will nevertheless be carried out by the technician him/herself it is his/her personal service company which enters into the agreement with the salon.
+This form of agreement is suitable to use only where the nail care technician is a self-employed individual but there is also a version of this template, the Nail Technician Chair Rental (Service Company) Agreement (Own and Salon Clients) , where the nail care technician instead operates through the mechanism of a personal service or other intermediary company.
+Please see the information page accompanying that version for guidance about tax, employment status, IR35, and agency workers, where although the nail care work will nevertheless be carried out by the nail care technician him/herself or their assistant, it is the company which enters into the agreement with the salon.

 Optional phrases / clauses are enclosed in square brackets.
 These should be read carefully and selected so as to be compatible with one another.
 Unused options should be removed from the document.

-This Self employed Nail Technician (Chair Rental) Agreement contains the following clauses:
+This Self Employed Nail Technician's (Chair Rental) Contract (Own and Salon Clients) contains the following clauses:

 1. Definitions and Interpretation